galette/galettedoc/source/usermanual/adherents.rst

    :align: center
    :alt: Mass change selected members

-Only fields with a chacked checkbox at the beginning of the line will be changed.
+Only fields with a checked checkbox at the beginning of the line will be changed.
 A summary will be displayed.

 .. image:: ../_styles/static/images/usermanual/mass_modif_selected_members_recap.png
    :scale: 50%